upm-space/dO2s/meteor/doc/a04-creating-a-user-admin.md

 ## 1. User Creation

-We manage creating our user with the following pakcages:
+We manage creating our user with the following packages:

 -   `okgrow:accounts-ui-react`